Also Known As

 HDL cholesterol above 1.0 for a man and above 1.2 for a woman

-TC:HDL ratio above 6 is considered high risk - the lower this figure is the better.
+TC:HDL ratio above 6 is considered high risk - the lower this figure is, the better.

 • Is there anything else I should know?

 There is a condition which runs in families called “familial hypercholesterolaemia” in which cholesterol is usually over 7.5 mmol/L in adults.
+If there is a strong family history of raised cholesterol or cardiovascular disease, your doctor may check your cholesterol level to assess the likelihood of you having familial hypercholesterolaemia.

 Cholesterol is temporarily low during acute illness, immediately following a heart attack, or during stress (like from surgery or an accident).
 To get a true representation of your cholesterol, you should wait at least six weeks after any illness before having it measured.